-Date Event Description August 9, 2016 Public Hearing at DOEE office
+Date Event Description August 19, 2020 Virtual Public Hearing

-11.4 How many parties commented on your plan at the hearing(s)?

-11.5 Summarize the comments you received at the hearing(s).
+- 11.4 How many parties commented on your plan at the hearing(s)?
+[To be completed after the public hearing.] - 11.5 Summarize the comments you received at the hearing(s).